TheOnly8Z/combine_evo/README.md

 # Combine Evoloution
 An addon for Garry's Mod that adds more tactically diverse Combine NPCs.

+## Riot Metro-Police
+Metropolitan enforcers armed with riot shields to combat whatever makeshift melee weaponry unruly citizens have acquired.

+### Equipment

+**Riot Shield**: See-through shield held with the left arm.
+Despite its frail appearance, it can withstand most conventional projectiles and melee attacks.
+Fortunately, it is far too bulky to humans to use it together with firearms, so Riot Metro-Police are armed with Stun Batons instead.

+### Tactics
+Riot Metro-Police behave the same as their regular counterparts.

+### Credits
+Riot Shield model: Tactical Intervention

 ## Armored Soldier
 Late generation Combine infantry, hastily equipped with armor in a desperate attempt to combat the post-uprising human resistance.